tapegram/blog/blog/holiday_ml_project/readme.md

 };
 ```

-The above code has a lot of room for improvement so please don't focus too much on that.
-I also think most of this process should probably be async and queue-based, which is something I might do after I deploy this service and start using it as a tool with my real work.
+I think most of this process should probably be async and queue-based, which is something I might do after I deploy this service and start using it as a tool with my real work.
+That would also allow for more fine-grained data processing and maybe a more interesting data model where we could organize the data in a way that allows for better personalization.

 #### Presenting this information as a view